knightweaver/cybermancy/daggerheart-mods/daggerheart-mods.md

                     "description": "This is the domain of those that shoot bullets."
                 }

-Added to the Domain list at line 1757
+Added to the Domain list at line 1866 (Daggerheart version 1.2.7)

 /build/daggerheart.js